-- 1. The Company has prepared the Employee Retirement Guidelines as required by the Labor Standards Act, the Labor Pension Act and follows them. - 2.
-Pension contribution:
+1. The Company has prepared the Employee Retirement Guidelines as required by the Labor Standards Act, the Labor Pension Act and follows them.

+2. Pension contribution:

 From July 1, 2005, we established the Pension Contribution Regulations according to the Labor Pension Act for ROC-nationality employees.
 The Company sets aside 6% of the monthly salary to be the labor pension for the personal accounts of employees with the Labor Insurance Bureau in accordance with the labor pension system defined in the Labor Pension Act that employees choose to apply.
 The payment of the pension fund can be done on a monthly basis or in a lump sum according to the amount in the personal retirement account of each employee and the accumulated income.
-The employee pension reserve set aside by the Company is under the supervision of the Committee formed jointly by employees and the total members of the Committee.
+The employee pension reserve set aside by the Company is under the supervision of the Committee formed jointly by employees and the Company.
+Employees may not account for less than two-thirds of the total members of the Committee.